ptycho/ptypy/README.rst

 Installation should be as simple as ::

-   $ sudo python setup.py install
+   $ sudo pip install .

 or, as a user, ::

-   $ python setup.py install --user
+   $ pip install . --user

 Dependencies